Dinhhai94/course-materials/docs/Wk3Mod3.md

 ### More Modules

-You'll recall that we've been working with our own library of components through by `import`-ing and `export`-ing `default` chunks of JavaScript.
+You'll recall that we've been working with our own library of components through `import`-ing and `export`-ing `default` chunks of JavaScript.
 But there are a few variations on this these syntaxes that will help us keep our code organized as our applications begin to pull in third-party dependencies.
 Here's a quick overview:

 ```javascript
 // import the default export from a module